ow2-proactive/proactive-jupyter-kernel/README.md

 The [branch](https://doc.activeeon.com/latest/user/ProActiveUserGuide.html#_branch) control provides the ability to choose between two alternative task flows, with the possibility to merge back to a common flow.

-To add a branch control to the current workflow, three specific tasks and one control condition should be added according to the following order:
+To add a branch control to the current workflow, four specific tasks and one control condition should be added according to the following order:

 1. a `branch` task,